Mane shrugs off transfer talk in Senegal win

 Abdou wins opener with Mauritania

-Mauritania were another side with a new manager to record an opening victory, with former Comoros boss Amir Abdou seeing his new side beat Sudan 3-0 at home.
+Mauritania were another side with a new manager to record an opening victory, with former Comoros boss Amir Abdou seeing his new side beat Sudan 3-0 at home in Group I.

 Ex-Fulham forward Aboubakar Kamara scored two goals in the space of four first-half minutes and Abdallahi Mahmoud added the third 13 minutes from time in Nouakchott.

-DR Congo host Gabon in Saturday's other Group I game, with kick-off delayed to 20:00 GMT because of the late arrival of the Gabonese squad in Kinshasa.
+Gabon also registered three points in their Group I opener despite their delayed arrival in Kinshasa for their match against DR Congo.

+Kick-off was pushed back by four hours to 20:00 GMT, but the Panthers won 1-0 thanks to Shavy Babicka's powerful 23rd-minute header.

-Meanwhile, Group C is wide open as it is only consisted of three teams after Kenya failed to have their ban from world football lifted, and Namibia and Burundi drew their opener 1-1 in Johannesburg after late drama.
+Meanwhile, Group C is wide open because it is only consisted of three teams after Kenya failed to have their ban from world football lifted, and there was late drama as Namibia and Burundi drew 1-1 in Johannesburg.

-Peter Shalulile fired hosts Namibia ahead from the edge of the area in the 10th minute, but Bonfils-Caleb Bimenyimana levelled with a half-volley with two minutes left - but was immediately sent off for his celebration.
+Peter Shalulile fired hosts Namibia ahead from the edge of the area in the 10th minute, but Bonfils-Caleb Bimenyimana levelled with a half-volley with two minutes left - and was immediately sent off for his celebration.

 The Burundi striker received a second yellow card after raising his shirt to display a message on an undershirt, having earlier been booked for blocking a clearing kick by the goalkeeper.